 Some people gain this knowledge and foresight when they are young and work diligently to invest in their retirement accounts and retire moderately wealthy.
 Others come to this conclusion much later in life and often have very little to put toward their Roth IRA balance each year.

 Guess what?
 Any contribution to your retirement account is a good contribution.
 Your account is definitely going to grow, but depending on how late you start and how little you invest each year, it might grow a little or it might grow a lot.
 But once you put the power of compound interest on your side, you’ll have no trouble building a comfortable nest egg to have available during your retirement.

-How Will Compound Interest Help Grow a Roth IRA?
+How Will Compound Interest Help Grow Your Money Faster?